It can appear at any age, but it is more likely to occur after the age of 45 years.

 Complications can arise quickly if blood sugar rises or falls too far.

 This can happen if a person who uses insulin takes more than they need for a particular time.

 A home blood glucose test can check for hypoglycemia.

 It is vital to know the early signs of hypoglycemia, as it can progress quickly, resulting in seizures and a coma.
 In the early stages, however, it is easy to treat.

 - loss of consciousness

 If symptoms are mild, a person can often resolve low blood sugar levels by consuming:

 - a teaspoon of honey

-Controlling blood glucose can prevent complications.
-While long-term complications are slow developing, they can become life-threatening and disabling.
+Keeping blood glucose within target levels can prevent complications that can become life-threatening and disabling over time.